 The exact origin of the polo shirt is unknown, however, it is said that the style made its first appearance in the late 19th century in Manipur, India.

 In the 1920s the polo shirt was reinvented by Jean Rene Lacoste, the famous French tennis player who was dissatisfied with the polo shirts worn at that time which were uncomfortable.
 For that reason, Lacoste decided to design an alternative style that would suit him more and would satisfy his needs.
 He took advantage of his worldwide status and created his own range of polo shirts.
 He made these new shirts short-sleeved, using pique cotton to allow breathability.
-This characteristic of the pique material is something that still exists today.
+This characteristic of the pique material is something that still makes the shirt popular today.

 In the 1950’s the polo shirt became famous in America and was preferred by the guys when they were having their dinner and milkshake.
 They would match them with a sports jacket.
 At that time it became a famous garment to wear and it would usually be seen on golf players, too.
 This continued in the 1960s when men adopted a more sophisticated style and polo shirts were a part of that look.
-Lacoste and Fred Perry became a must for all fashion icons.
+Lacoste and Fred Perry became a must have for all fashion icons.

-In the 1970s there was the revolution of polos when Ralph Lauren set up a new company of both fashionable and casual clothes all with a stylish aesthetic.
-It was a key leader of his collections, obviously, the polo shirt was an identifiable piece because of the wide range of the colour palettes available.
+In the 1970s there was the revolution of polos when Ralph Lauren set up a new company of both fashionable and casual clothes all with a stylish sporty aesthetic.
+It was a key leader of his collections, obviously, the polo shirt was an identifiable piece because of the wide range of colour palettes available.

 The 80s were the golden era of this garment, characterised by a constant challenge between the brands, partly won by Polo Ralph Lauren, because of its higher quality of material.
 The Ralph Lauren polo shirts were the emblem of America’s rich and famous.